How To Fix And Prevent Audio Imbalance In Headphones

 Proper Headphone Care

 One of the most effective ways to prevent audio imbalance is to take proper care of your .
-Here are some tips to help you keep your headphones in good condition:
+Here are some tips to help you keep your in good condition:

 • Keep your headphones in a protective case when not in use to protect them from dust, moisture, and other potential hazards.